Click on images to enlarge

 On New Year’s Eve 1916, he was promoted to the rank of Flight Lieutenant, but just two weeks later, on the 14th January 1917, he was reported missing in action after failing to return from a reconnaissance mission in Eastern Macedonia.
 As no crash or wreckage had been reported, it was presumed he had gone down in the Gulf of Kavala, the stretch of the Aegean Sea between Thassos and the mainland.

-Warner never married, confirming in his Naval records his father as “next of kin” .
+Warner never married, confirmed in his Naval records that listed his father as “next of kin” .
 His Will amounted to £427 4s 9d (equivalent to around £16,000 today).

 He is listed as “Missing in Action” on the RNAS War Memorial in Chatham, Kent.